What is the 'Master's degree rule'?

 All SDU’s programmes have a limited number of study spots, and therefore we cannot tell you in advance which programmes have vacant study spots and to which programmes you can thus be admitted.

 To be considered for admission to a Master's degree programme, simply apply at the ordinary application deadline via the application portal.
+The application deadline is available at 'Application for admission'.
 Once the study spots have been allocated, SDU will clarify whether there is a vacant study spot in the programme.

 Exemption from 'the Master's degree rule'